 Even if you can’t give blood, bringing in first-time donors or volunteering your time can make a difference.
 Do you have an hour or two to volunteer?
 Give a few hours of your time to help the drives run smoothly and to assist donors through the process.
 Email email@example.com to volunteer at an upcoming blood drive.

 You can also volunteer to become a departmental coordinator or ambassador, where you will work to share your story and recruit others in your department.
-For more information about this and other questions about the Johns Hopkins blood drives, email email@example.com.
+For more information about this, or any other questions about the Johns Hopkins blood drives, email firstname.lastname@example.org.